Margaret Rutherford

-She came to national attention following World War II in the film adaptations of Noël Coward's Blithe Spirit, and Oscar Wilde's The Importance of Being Earnest.
-She won an Academy Award and a Golden Globe Award for her role as the Duchess of Brighton in The V.I.P.s (1963).
+Rutherford came to national attention following World War II in the film adaptations of Noël Coward's Blithe Spirit, and Oscar Wilde's The Importance of Being Earnest.
+In 1948, she was awarded with a Special Tony Award for Outstanding Foreign Company as a cast member of The Importance of Being Earnest and she later won an Academy Award for Best Supporting Actress and a Golden Globe Award for Best Supporting Actress – Motion Picture for her role as the Duchess of Brighton in The V.I.P.s (1963).
 In the early 1960s, she starred as Agatha Christie's character Miss Marple in a series of four George Pollock films.
 She was appointed an Officer of the Order of the British Empire (OBE) in 1961 and a Dame Commander (DBE) in 1967.